Mind the Gas Port

 This is why, as a law enforcement Tac Medic, I was trained to never document a hole as an “entry” or “exit” wound in the field.
 Expanding gasses from contact (entry) wounds make a flower shaped hole which can be mistaken for an exit wound.
 We save that labelling for the criminal investigators who will have much more time to thoroughly examine all the evidence (so much time, in fact, that when I was a criminal investigator, my bosses would sometimes ask me, “Are you ever planning to close this case?”).

 They weren’t sure what to label it when I walked into the emergency room, either.
 For those of you Baja Arizonans who aren’t yet aware, Tucson now has two certified Level 1 trauma centers: Banner / University Medical Center, and Saint Joseph’s.
 St Joe’s was closer.
-Their E-room staff were consumate professionals, and I highly recommend them for all of your dire medical emergencies, although this wasn’t exactly dire.
+Their E-room staff were consummate professionals.
+If it weren’t for the “surprise” bills I got later (the hospital is part of my insurance network, but many of the E-room staff and services are NOT), I would highly recommend them for all of your dire medical emergencies.
+This wasn’t exactly dire.

 Suddenly, I was the center of a swirling vortex of frenetic activity.
 E-room types live for gunshot wounds, stabbings, and other penetrating trauma.
 Heart attacks are boring.